 Art.
 3. Length of game.
-Playing Time shall be 40 minutes, divided into two halves of 20 minutes each.
-The intermission between halves shall be five minutes.
+Playing Time shall be 40 minutes, divided into four (4) quarters of 10 minutes each.
+The intermission between 1st / 2nd and 3rd / 4th quarters will be one (1) minute, between halves shall be five minutes.
 When overtime is used, there will be a three minute intermission.